Master of Media and Creative Technologies

 You will benefit from a substantial grounding in postgraduate academic practice and the deployment of critical and methodological skills in original research.

 Admission and enrolment

-Following the successful completion of the BMCT you may apply for the Master of Media and Creative Technologies (MMCT).
-This degree is awarded with classes of honours.
-The MMCT involves three semesters of full-time study, or the equivalent in part-time study.
+Following the successful completion of the BMCT, you may apply for the Master of Media and Creative Technologies (MMCT).
+This degree is awarded classes of honours.
+The MMCT involves three semesters of full-time study or the equivalent in part-time study.

 To be admitted to the MMCT, you must have completed a Bachelor of Media and Creative Technologies (or equivalent) and have achieved a satisfactory grade average – normally a B+ average or better.
 You also need to have appropriate supervision arranged.
 Candidates who have completed a BMCT with a major in Design Media with an appropriate grade point average will be eligible for entry to Creative Technologies for the MMCT.
 Graduates of other undergraduate degrees who have majored in a relevant subject also may be eligible to enrol in the MMCT.
 Admission criteria may vary so please consult the appropriate programme Graduate Adviser for their specific criteria.

 Admission to the MMCT requires the agreement of the Chair of School or Programme Convenor of the main subject or programme and agreement of the Dean of Arts and Social Sciences (or nominee).